Zdenda78/PAmPAlini/README.md

 Leaderboard: Tracks top 10 scores for each mode, saved locally in your browser.

-Visual Effects: Animated hearts, pulsating icons, and a colorful countdown.
+Visual Effects: pulsating icons, and a colorful countdown.

 Audio: Click sound effects (online) with a fallback for offline play.